On the Basis of the Hamilton-Jacobi-Bellman Equation in Economic Dynamics: Results

 Note that if $\bar{k}_1=\bar{k}_2$ and $h_1=h_2$, then this claim immediately implies the uniqueness of the solution.
-For this view, this lemma is an extension of Carath\'eodory-Picard-Lindel\"of's uniqueness result in theory of ODEs.} \end{enumerate}
+For this view, this lemma is an extension of the Carath\'eodory-Picard-Lindel\"of uniqueness result in the theory of ODEs.} \end{enumerate} \end{lem}

-\textbf{Proof}.
-Assertion i) is just a corollary of Carath\'eodory-Peano's existence theorem, and thus we omit the proof.
+\begin{proof} Assertion i) is just a corollary of the Carath\'eodory-Peano existence theorem, and thus we omit the proof.